 - For any business, 80% of the total profits come from just 20% of the customers.

 Time management is also a very common field where the Pareto Principle finds its application.
-Most people tend to thinly spread their time over a number of tasks, instead of focusing on the most important ones.
-Hence, the Pareto Principle suggests that one should spend 80% of one’s time on 20% of the tasks which are the most important and will 80% of the result.
+Most people tend to thinly spread their time over a number of tasks instead of focusing on the most important ones.
+Hence, the Pareto Principle suggests that one should spend 80% of one’s time on 20% of the most important tasks and will 80% of the result.

 Example of the Pareto Principle